News

 Jig grinder – It is a machine tool which is used for grinding complex shapes and holes where the highest degrees of accuracy and finish are needed.
 The jig grinder is very similar to a jig borer, in that the table positioning and spindles are very accurate.

 J-integral – It is a mathematical expression.
 It is a line or surface integral which encloses the crack front from one crack surface to the other, used to characterize the fracture toughness of a material having appreciable plasticity before fracture.
-The J-integral eliminates the need to describe the behavior of the material near the crack tip by considering the local stress-strain field around the crack front.
+The J-integral eliminates the need to describe the behaviour of the material near the crack tip by considering the local stress-strain field around the crack front.
 ‘JIc’ is the critical value of the J-integral needed to initiate growth of a preexisting crack.

 Jitter – It is the deviation from true periodicity of a presumably periodic signal, frequently in relation to a reference clock signal.
 In clock recovery applications it is called timing jitter.
 Jitter is a significant, and normally undesired, factor in the design of almost all communications links.
 Jitter can be quantified in the same terms as all time-varying signals, e.g., root mean square (RMS), or peak-to-peak displacement.
 Also, like other time-varying signals, jitter can be expressed in terms of spectral density.